tada/pljava-wiki/Installing-as-extension.md

 cp ./pljava/target/pljava-0.0.2-SNAPSHOT.jar /usr/share/postgresql/9.4/extension/pjlava-1.4.4.jar
 ```

 Note that shared libraries drop their version number but shared resources do not.
-I have also changed the version nuymber to reflect the version number of PL/Java (1.4.4) instead of the one given in the maven pom.xml file.
+I have also changed the version number to reflect the version number of PL/Java (1.4.4) instead of the one given in the maven pom.xml file.

 4. Copy and rename the installation script to the extension directory.
 Note that the filename contains two dashes, not one.